BlueBrain/projectionizer/doc/source/config.rst

-  circuit_config         Yes                       The CircuitConfig absolute path. physiology_path        Yes                       The path to the XML recipe that is used by Spykfunc segment_index_path     Yes                       The path to segment index created with spatial index sgid_offset            Yes                       The offset used for indexing the virtual fibers projectionizer_version Yes                       The projectionizer version (X.Y.Z) the config is supposed to be run with n_total_chunks         Yes                       In order to prevent RAM from exploding, the computation is split into chunks.
+  circuit_config         Yes                       The CircuitConfig absolute path. physiology_path        Yes                       The path to the XML recipe that is used by Spykfunc segment_index_path     Yes                       The path to segment index created with spatial index projectionizer_version Yes                       The projectionizer version (X.Y.Z) the config is supposed to be run with n_total_chunks         Yes                       In order to prevent RAM from exploding, the computation is split into chunks.
 This is the number of chunks. oversampling           Yes                       The ratio between the number of sampled synapses during the first step and the number of desired synapses.
 Oversampling is necessary as it allows to remove unwanted synapses with bad connectivity properties while keeping the final number of synapses stable.